dylanbartos/AutomateTools/Commands.md

 This file serves as a repository for each command in AutomateTools and includes a brief description and example usage.

 ### Remove-ATLabTech
-This command is used to completely remove the LabTech agent by utilizing the universal uninstaller package.
+Used to completely remove the LabTech agent by utilizing the universal uninstaller package.

 Remove-ATLabTech -Uri [https://example.com/UniversalUninstaller.exe]

+### Remove-ATScreenConnect
+Used to completely remove a specified ScreenConnect installation.
+Must have the ID (found in parentheses of the installation display name).

+Remove-ATScreenConnect -ID "a098416j5c0c3908"

+### Restart-ATBitlocker
+Checks the current bitlocker status, suspends if drive is fully encrypted, then forcefully reboots.
+If bitlocker is not enabled, forcefully restarts computer.

+Restart-ATBitlocker